MicrosoftDocs/defender-docs/defender-endpoint/configure-endpoints-non-windows.md

    - To onboard non-windows devices using a non-Microsoft solution:

-      1. In the navigation pane, select **Partners and APIs > Connected Applications**.
-Make sure the third-party solution is listed.
+      1. In the navigation pane, select **Partners and APIs** > **Connected Applications**.
+Make sure the non-Microsoft solution is listed.

       2. In the **Connected Applications** page, select the partner that supports your non-Windows devices.

       3. Select **View** to open the partner's page.
 Follow the instructions provided on the page.

-      4. After creating an account or subscribing to the partner solution, you should get to a stage where a tenant Global Admin in your organization is asked to accept a permission request from the partner application.
+      4. After creating an account or subscribing to the partner solution, you should get to a stage where a tenant admin (or Global Administrator) is asked to accept a permission request from the partner application.
 Read the permission request carefully to make sure that it's aligned with the service that you require.

 2. Run a detection test.